-I feel crazy for saying this, but I honestly find him extremely attractive in this scene—the moment he appears, switches off the light and swiftly moves around in the dark in that black hood, shooting the gangsters.
+It’s crazy to admit, but he is extremely attractive in this badass scene—from the moment he appears, off the lights and swiftly moves around in the dark in that black hood, shooting the gangsters.
+OMG, swooon.
 Compared to his previous roles, I didn’t think he was capable of being hot and sexy, but I swoon so hard in this one scene.
-To think, I wasn’t even fond of Sung Hoon at this stage, but it was difficult to take my eyes off of him.
+I recall at that stage, I wasn’t even fond of Sung Hoon at all, but it was difficult to take my eyes off of him.

 Changes to the Eyes – Episode 6

 This scene highlights the contrast between looking alarmed, cold and distant at first to vulnerability and sadness later.
 I thought it was a really good scene to showcase his emoting skills.
 Not to mention, why does he always look extra hot when he’s holding a gun???